Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Introduction

 \section{Introduction}

 Robotic systems became ingrained in automated manufacturing, unmanned exploration, and other areas that require risky, tiresome, and hazardous tasks.
-Sometimes, it becomes impossible for a single robot to accomplish the required task without becoming excessively large and costly.
-Such tasks include handling an object that requires too many Degrees of Freedom (DoF), transporting oversized or heavy objects, and fixture-less multipart assembly.
-A system of cooperative mobile manipulator robots (MMRs) enhances the entire system's coverage, flexibility, and redundancy.
-As a downside, it increases robot coordination, communication, and motion planning complexity.
-Object transportation with multiple MMR leverages the mobile robots' locomotion and arm manipulation abilities.
+Sometimes, it becomes impossible for a single robot to accomplish the tasks like transporting oversized or heavy objects \cite{2025_Li} and fixture-less multipart assembly \cite{2018_Venkatesan} without becoming excessively large and costly.
+Such tasks include flexible manufacturing systems for heavy automotive and aerospace industries, reactor maintenance, construction, loading-unloading \cite{2023_Fan} and towing \cite{2008_Cheng} heavy object.
+A system of cooperative MMRs enhances the entire system's coverage, flexibility, and redundancy.
+As a downside, the complexity of robot coordination, communication, and motion planning increases.

-The interactions between the mobile base and the manipulator's arm entail integrated kinodynamic modeling methods.
-Besides, the rigid grasping of the object by the end effector (EE) of the MMR introduces a set of constraints and degrades DoF.
-The motion of the mobile base and the manipulator arm for all the MMRs participating in the object transportation must be synchronized to maintain a stable formation.
-Obtaining a motion plan is also challenging in the presence of dynamic obstacles.
+Object transportation with multiple MMRs leverages the mobile robots' locomotion \cite{2022_Shantanu} and manipulators' manipulation abilities with coupled planning for the mobile base and the manipulators.
+The coupled planning provides advantages in workspace utilization and planning time \cite{2021_Spahn}.
+It also eliminates the need for coordination between two separate planners.
+The interaction between the mobile base and the manipulator's arm entails an integrated kinodynamic modeling method.
+Besides, the rigid grasping of the object by the end effector (EE) of the MMRs introduces a set of constraints and degrades the Degrees of Freedom (DoF).
+A motion planner must synchronize the motion of the mobile base and the manipulator for all the MMRs participating in the object transportation to maintain a stable formation.
+Obtaining a feasible collision-free motion plan is challenging in the presence of static and dynamic obstacles.
+We address the challenges of motion planning and trajectory generation problems for object transportation by multiple MMRs in an environment with static and dynamic obstacles.